Platanus orientalis: India

 Chinar trees are being felled rapidly in Kashmir, although a ban was enacted in 2009 to curb cutting.
-Chinar trees are now required to be registered, considered State Property, and painted white at their base.
+Chinar trees are now required to be registered, considered a state property, and painted white at their base.
 Naseem Bagh, a Mughal garden near Srinagar with over 700 chinar trees has been developed as a Chinar Heritage Park by the University of Kashmir.

 United Kingdom

-In 2011 a specimen planted by Capability Brown at Corsham Court in Wiltshire was identified by The Tree Register of the British Isles as the tree with the greatest known spread in the United Kingdom.
+In 2011, a specimen planted by Capability Brown at Corsham Court in Wiltshire was identified by The Tree Register of the British Isles as the tree with the greatest known spread in the United Kingdom.

 An example dating to at least 1762 is one of Kew Gardens' thirteen 'Heritage Trees'.

 The Pococke Garden at Christ Church, Oxford contains a specimen, known as The Pococke Tree, which is understood to have been planted by Edward Pococke from seed he collected in 1636 from Aleppo.
 With a girth of around 9 m it is the oldest in the UK.